CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/download-and-installation/docker-based.md

 ## Optional Athena-OHDSI Database

-If you need `--ohdsi-db`, download `ohdsi.db` separately and either place it under `share/db/` in a local checkout or mount it into the container and point to it with `--path-to-ohdsi-db`.
+OMOP output requires the current `ohdsi.db`; OMOP input can also use it for concepts absent from the supplied `CONCEPT` table.
+This approximately 3.2 GB database includes concept domains, standard-concept status, and `Maps to` relationships.
+Older four-column copies are not compatible.
+Download it separately, mount it into the container, and point to its directory with `--path-to-ohdsi-db`.

 You can either download it manually in a browser from this Google Drive
 directory: